THE EUROPEAN QUESTION

 of a similar nature and undermines healthy qualities.
 Seen individually,

-this wouldn't have had any exceptional effect on an adaptable community
+this wouldn't have had any exceptional effect

 How much influence could such a genital disposition actually have